0

 Adenosine triphosphate: a source of energy for everything!

-While ATP is known mainly in the sports world, where athletes try to optimize the metabolic processes enabling its production, it’s important to understand that adenosine triphosphate is actually crucial for every function in the body.
+While ATP is known mainly in the sports world, where athletes try to optimise the metabolic processes enabling its production, it’s important to understand that adenosine triphosphate is actually crucial for every function in the body.

 Digestion, respiration, thermoregulation, maintaining blood concentrations, hormone production, brain function, acting on enzyme mechanisms, etc: ATP is truly multifunctional.